I am finished with reviewing my early private notes. This is the last one to be unearthed.

 Judging from a few sentences here and there, our author is very insecure about his science.
 Studying consciousness appears to him to be a "soft" endeavor, unlike the far "harder" chemistry and even biology.
 Meh.
 Mises has this to say about economics:

 "It is common with narrow-minded people to reflect upon every respect in which other people differ from themselves.
 The camel in the fable takes exception to all other animals for not having a hump, and the Ruritanian criticizes the Laputanian for not being a Ruritanian.
 The research worker in the laboratory considers it as the sole worthy home of inquiry, and differential equations as the only sound method of expressing the results of scientific thought.
 He is simply incapable of seeing the epistemological problems of human action.
 For him economics cannot be anything but a kind of mechanics."
-(Human Action, 8)
+(HA, 8)

 Here's another "from the vault" note from 2010: